|

 however, this conceptual formula simply doesn't

 match up with the real world.
-For several years
+For several years now a

-now a number of modellers - who almost
+number of modellers - who almost exclusively

-exclusively model North American railroads - have
+model North American railroads - have come up

-both workable and realistic for modelling the
+workable and realistic for modelling the modern

-modern railway scene.
+railway scene.

 Amongst these, Lance Mindheim is probably the